 When Tisha B'Av falls on Shabbat, the observance is delayed to the tenth day of Av.

-9:00 a.m. – Morning Service with chanting of Eicha
+9:00 a.m. – Shacharit and chanting of the Book of Eicha